MapsPeople/web-ui/packages/components/src/components/search/readme.md

 ### `focusInput() => Promise<void>`

 Set focus on the input field.
-Pass the preventScroll boolean as an option to determine whether the browser should scroll the document to bring the newly-focused element into view.
+The preventScroll boolean is passed as true to prevent the browser from scrolling the document to bring the newly-focused element into view.

 #### Returns